Enhancing the Self-Universality for Transferable Targeted Attacks: Methodology

-Based on the analysis above, we propose to incorporate the Locality of Images into the iterative attacks, named LI.
-To create more diverse input patterns, we consider the random cropping, which crops images into a local image patch by the scale parameter $s=\{s_l, s_{int}\}$.
+To enhance the universality of adversarial perturbations for transferable targeted attacks, we propose the Self-Universality (SU) attack method.
+Instead of optimizing the perturbations on different images to achieve universality, our SU method optimizes the perturbation to be agnostic to different local regions within one image, which is called self-universality.
+In this way, our method is able to generate the universal perturbations without extra data.
+To achieve self-universality, our method generates perturbations by incorporating randomly cropped local regions within one image into the iterative attacks.
+To create local input patterns, we consider the random cropping, which crops images into a local image patch by the scale parameter $s=\{s_l, s_{int}\}$.
 Where $s_l$ denotes the lower bound for the area of the random cropped images, and $s_{int}$ is the interval value between the lower and upper bounds, thus $s_l+s_{int}$ is the upper bound.
-After cropping images, we resize them to the same shape with benign images.
+After cropping images, we resize them to the same shape as benign images.
 Let $Loc(x, s)$ be the random cropping and the resizing operations\footnote{We perform it by RandomResizedCrop in torchvision and ignore the parameter of the random aspect ratio.}.
-In addition, to generate high universal perturbations, we propose a feature similarity loss to maximize the cosine similarity of intermediate features between the adversarial global and local inputs.
-It can be formulated by $CS(f_l(x+\delta_i), f_l(Loc(x, s)+\delta_i))$, where $f_l(\cdot)$ means to extract features from the $l$-th layer of the white-box model $f$, the function $CS(\cdot, \cdot)$ calculates cosine similarity score of features between adversarial global and local inputs.
-In summary, the proposed LI replaces Eq.\ref{eq:2} with:
+In addition, motivated by Figure \ref{fig:short-b}, we propose a feature similarity loss to maximize the cosine similarity of intermediate features between the adversarial global and local inputs.
+Under this design, SU could generate perturbations with more dominant features.
+This loss can be formulated by $CS(f_l(x+\delta_i), f_l(Loc(x, s)+\delta_i))$, where $f_l(\cdot)$ means to extract features from the $l$-th layer of the white-box model $f$, the function $CS(\cdot, \cdot)$ calculates cosine similarity score of features between adversarial global and local inputs.
+In summary, the proposed SU replaces Eq.\ref{eq:2} with:

 where $\lambda$ weights the contribution of the classification loss and the proposed similarity loss.